 1. Describe an example of your leadership experience in which you have positively influenced others, helped resolve disputes or contributed to group efforts over time.

 It was 30 minutes before my juniors’ first basketball game at BBS Cup.
 I was setting up the event’s audio as committee member when I wondered about their preparedness.
 Coincidentally, one of them – Jevon – came at me panicked.
 I realized that Coach Hendy was nowhere to be found.
 He was extremely sick.
-This was the moment I accidently become a replacement coach for the team that I was a part of the year before.
+This was the moment I accidently became a replacement coach for the team that I was a part of just the year before.

 The mood was depressing upon the news of our coach.
 They were convinced that they would be disqualified without a coach.
-I was hesitant at first, but at no point was I going to let my juniors down… ever…, especially when we’re against our rival team we barely beat last year.
-We want to leave them in the dust this time.
-So, I mustered every ounce of courage I had and say, “I’ll be the replacement coach,” with hopes to liven the mood.
+I was hesitant at first, but at no point was I going to let my juniors down… ever…, especially when we were against a rival team we barely beat last year.
+We wanted to leave them in the dust this time.
+So, I mustered every ounce of courage I had and said, “I’ll be the replacement coach,” with hopes to liven the mood.

-As the coach, I needed to assess the opponents’ and our assets: our rival was bigger and faster while our team has more finesse and more strategic.
+As the coach, I needed to assess our assets and the opponents’: our rival was bigger and faster while our team had more finesse and was more strategic.
 Based on my experience and assessment, I knew they’d go for run-and-gun.
-So, I briefed the team for zone defense for two reasons: limit their pace and promote turnovers for offensive opportunities. sInitially, the nerves got to them, but a few timeouts and deep breaths later, we got the hang of it.
-Few believed we would have a fighting chance.
-However, we beg to differ: we shook the crowd and actually won by 22 points!
+So, I briefed the team for zone defense for two reasons: limit their pace and promote turnovers for offensive opportunities.
+My knowledge and confidence seemed to cheer them up and although initially, the nerves got to them, but a few timeouts and deep breaths later, we got the hang of it.
+At first, few believed we would have a fighting chance; in the end, we shook the crowd and actually won by 22 points.

 The unexpected opportunity from a player to temp coach was indeed overwhelming.
 I was nervous beyond belief, but this experience taught me the importance of leadership: the leader sets the team’s performance.
-90% of the success depends on the team.
-Thus, a leader’s responsibility is to give the team assurances, make them believe they can do it, and the rest follows through – just like when I have confidence in my 3 pointers.
+Ninety-percent of the success depends on the team.
+Thus, a leader’s responsibility is to give the team assurances, to support and encourage them that they can do it, and the rest follows through – just like when I have confidence in my three-pointers.
 It was an unforgettable moment and I am proud of their development.

 Hi Octavio!